 Environmental Conditions: Normal office conditions; close contact with computer screen for extended periods of time.

-Mental: The ability to The ability to: Oversee and direct the design and development of detailed analysis methodologies and processes based on requirements elicitation from internal and external stakeholders; lead the interaction and clearly communicate with cyber intelligence and security staff across government and industry, software developers, IT infrastructure owners and architects, analyst, and non-technical experts; work meticulously with attention to detail; lead multiple projects and project teams at once; delegation; lead and manage under uncertainty; gradual structure projects and programs based on dynamic requirements and incremental input and evaluation; flexibility; drive teams to effectively meet deadlines while working on multiple tasks – sometimes under pressure and with shifting priorities; deal collaboratively, diplomatically, and successfully with customers, co-workers, and other professional colleagues, managers, and staff; grasp and shape the big picture, direction, and goals of an effort while focusing on the meaning of details and how they are to be achieved; interface with world-class researchers across government, industry, and academia; develop and communicate innovative ideas; quickly learn and develop new procedures, techniques, and approaches.
+Mental: The ability to: Oversee and direct the design and development of detailed analysis methodologies and processes based on requirements elicitation from internal and external stakeholders; lead the interaction and clearly communicate with cyber intelligence and security staff across government and industry, software developers, IT infrastructure owners and architects, analyst, and non-technical experts; work meticulously with attention to detail; lead multiple projects and project teams at once; delegation; lead and manage under uncertainty; gradual structure projects and programs based on dynamic requirements and incremental input and evaluation; flexibility; drive teams to effectively meet deadlines while working on multiple tasks – sometimes under pressure and with shifting priorities; deal collaboratively, diplomatically, and successfully with customers, co-workers, and other professional colleagues, managers, and staff; grasp and shape the big picture, direction, and goals of an effort while focusing on the meaning of details and how they are to be achieved; interface with world-class researchers across government, industry, and academia; develop and communicate innovative ideas; quickly learn and develop new procedures, techniques, and approaches.

 Other: U.S. Citizenship is required.
 Applicants selected will be subject to a security investigation and must meet eligibility requirements for access to classified information.